simpligility/maven-android-sdk-deployer/README.markdown

     </servers>
 </settings>

+- run the command

+    mvn deploy

-- run the command "mvn deploy" in the root folder of this project (same as README you are just reading), you can also use the same profile options for the different api levels
+ in the root folder of this project (same as README you are just reading), you can also use the same profile options for the different api levels

 - as a result you should find the artifact in the repository of your remote server